-An example would be when we're planning a major capital investment programme, we are mindful of the different rates of allowances that may be available for energy efficient assets which may influence our choice of equipment.
+An example would be when we're planning a major capital investment programme, in considering the various commercial options, we are mindful of the different rates of tax allowances that may be available for each option.

 We do therefore claim reliefs, such as allowances in relation to our capital spend and manage our tax as a cost of business, like any other.
 However, we believe we operate a sustainable and responsible approach to tax planning that balances the interests of all our stakeholders.